w0pr/blizztv/trunk/assets/ReadMe.txt

  * Faster modules & architecture code.
  * Improved 'add new subscription' functionality.
+ * Video guides explaining adding new subscriptions.

  Changelog:
  ----------

+ * Fixed justin.tv parser which was preventing adding new subscriptions when the stream was offline.
+ * Added video-guides explaining adding new subscriptions.
+ * Fixed stream, video and podcast players window titles.
+ * Fixed a few glitches on catalog browser.
+ * Catalog browser window will also remember it's last-known size.
  * Module architecture got an overhaul and re-factored it.
 It should be faster & more stable now.
  * Improved modules data process & refresh routines - they're 2x to 4x faster now.